All Episodes

 This nigga had the nerve to fucking mass report me.

-I ain't break no laws.
+I didn't break no laws.

 I break no laws.

-You did, though, a bunch of them.
+A bunch of them.

 Fucking L, bro.

-So this dude a loser.
+So this dude, a loser.

-Apparently he was in a movie.
+Apparently, he was in a movie.

 Whatever.